 - Does blocking intestinal sweet taste receptors reduce glucose uptake in patients with type 2 diabetes?

-The Intestinal Nutrient Sensing Group has major collaborators from basic and clinical science backgrounds and industry, strengthening our ability to deliver novel therapies for obesity and type 2 diabetes.
+The Intestinal Nutrient Sensing Group collaborates with researchers from basic and clinical science backgrounds and industry, strengthening our ability to deliver novel therapies for obesity and type 2 diabetes.

 Lead researcher: Associate Professor Richard L Young

 - Chris Rayner, Tongzhi Wu, Nam Nguyen, Michael Horowitz – University of Adelaide